-Founded in 1907 by W.O.
-Wells, a 24-year-old buggy whip and hosiery jobber, Wells Lamont today is the world's largest glovemaker.
-Moving from its original home in Aberdeen, S.D., to Minneapolis before settling in the Chicago suburbs, the company currently operates both retail and industrial divisions.
-The retail division's product can be found at home improvement centers, supermarkets, discount stores and hardware chains, as well as specialty retailers such as outdoor outfitter and sporting goods stores, while the industrial division sells its gloves through safety distributors into the industrial marketplace.
-Global conglomerate The Marmon Group, a $5.6 billion global conglomerate, owns Wells Lamont.
+Founded in 1907, Wells Lamont today is the world's largest glovemaker.
+Its retail division's product can be found at home improvement centers, supermarkets, discount stores and hardware chains, as well as specialty retailers such as outdoor outfitter and sporting goods stores, while the industrial division sells its gloves through safety distributors into the industrial marketplace.

 Aside from forecasting on the order of 5,000 stock-keeping units (SKUs) between the two divisions, Wells Lamont faces planning challenges typical of the two sectors in which it operates.
 On the retail side, the company offers products with high seasonality, while demand for its industrial gloves runs in up-and-down cycles that reflect trends for the various product lines on this side of the business.
 As a result, the company's planners cannot take a "cookie-cutter" approach to how they look at demand, performance and forecast adjustments for Wells Lamont's different product lines.